 1) Contact the host before you leave for Cuba, to ask any last questions and confirm your time of arrival so they can be there to meet you.
 Be sure to check in advance what amenities are available with your booking and the things that may cost extra.

-2) When you arrive on the island and you’re trying to find your Casa, you may not be able to reach your host after you’ve landed due to lack of internet.
+2) When you arrive on the island and you’re trying to find your Casa, you may not be able to reach your host after you’ve landed due to a lack of internet.

 3) Google Maps for Cuba isn’t all that the most accurate either, so make sure you know exactly where you need to go.
 Again, this is why printing or saving your reservation details (with the address of the casa!) is so key.